WMDA/NFACT/README.md

 *This is a work in progress repo merging NFacT (Shaun Warrington, Ellie Thompson, and Stamatios Sotiropoulos) and ptx_decomp (Saad Jbabdi and Rogier Mars).*

 ## What is NFACT
-NFACT (Non-negative matrix Factorisation of Tractography data) is a set of modules (as well as end to end pipeline) that decomposes tractography data using NMF/ICA.
+NFACT (Non-negative matrix Factorisation of Tractography data) is a set of modules (as well as an end to end pipeline) that decomposes tractography data using NMF/ICA.

 It consists of three "main" decomposition modules: